 - All students are and will be expected to conform to the Essential Qualifications for BSN/ABSN Admissions, Continuance, and Graduate that are found here: http://nursing.uw.edu/node/897 Please note that the UW Student Conduct Code is embedded in and an expectation for the BSN/ABSN Essential Qualifications.
 Conformance to Essential Qualifications is one of the three requirements for students to make “satisfactory progress” in the degree program: http://nursing.uw.edu/academic-services/degree-programs/bsn/satisfactory-progress.html

-Giant Post-It Notes will be on the wall with a line for each available slot in four categories: Med/Surg; Pediatrics; Maternity; Psychiatric/Mental Health OR Community.
+Giant Post-It Notes will be on the wall with a line for each available slot in five categories: Medical-Surgical; Pediatrics; Maternity; Psychiatric/Mental Health; Community Health.
+During Summer Quarter, some of these categories may be combined, such as Pediatrics/Maternity.

 - Review and agree on meeting ground rules.
 Special attention will be focused on respect for all in the room and on no side conversations during the entire process.
 Please bring something to work on if you’d like and/or bring your lunch, but we will need relative quiet and calm in the room to move through the process as accurately and efficiently as possible.